Principled RL for Flow Matching Emerges from the Chunk-level Policy Optimization: Method

-where we redefine the importance ratio $r_j^i(\theta)$ based on chunk likelihood:
+where we redefine the importance ratio $r_j^i(\theta)$ based on the chunk-level likelihood:

-Thus, optimization shifts from step-level to chunk-level, alleviating the issue of inaccurate advantage attribution.
-Notably, setting $K=1$ will group the whole trajectory into a single chunk, and the optimization further shifts to sequence-level similar to GSPO \citep{zheng2025group}.
-Conversely, setting $K=T$ will force $cs_j=1$, and the optimization reverts to standard step-level GRPO.
+Note that we normalize the importance ratio by the chunk size to ensure stability, following \cite{zheng2025group}.

-The central question then becomes: given the many possible chunk configurations ($ch_j$ and $cs_j$), how should chunks be determined?
+It is evident that various chunkings exist.
+For example, setting $K=1$ treats the entire generation trajectory as a single chunk, and the policy optimization further shifts from chunk-level to sequence-level, similar to \cite{zheng2025group}.
+Conversely, setting $K=T$ forces $cs_j=1$, reverting the policy optimization back to step-level GRPO.
+Consequently, in the next section, we will discuss the principles that guide chunking.